artisdom/macro-keyboard/README.md

 - Create an HID level to create packets to be route to BLE or USB later on.
 - KC_TRANSPARENT as MK32 does it, instead of having to duplicate the key in different layouts?
 - Better NVS stuff (layouts, configs, ...etc).
-- Better Battery reports (when init ble connection use read level + adc calibration) + detect USB to define if battery is charging and deep sleep should be paused.
+- Better Battery reports (when init ble connection use read level + adc calibration)
 - LEDs?
 To be finalised and better once final proto is done (use event handler).
 - Bluetooth connection reset keycode to delete NVS host + start advertising.
 - USB HID (with ESP32-S3).